jimmycallin/plainstream/README.md

 plainstream
 ========

 Sometimes you just need a lot of text.
-Plainstream provides you with a plain text stream directly from Wikipedia in any of its supporting languages.
+Plainstream is a Python application that provides you with a plain text stream directly from Wikipedia in any of its supporting languages.

 Usage
 -----